ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The `RateLimit-Remaining` response field indicates the remaining `quota-units` defined in {{service-limit}}
 associated to the client.

-The field is an Integer Structured Field and its value is
+The field is a non-negative Integer expressed in `quota-units`.

 ~~~
    RateLimit-Remaining = quota-units